rackerlabs/technical-blog/_posts/2018-10-30-sap-security.md

     **Note**: You can set these parameters as profile parameters in the application server's instance profile.
-However, we recommend that you set the parameters dynamically as kernel parameters in the security audit log configuration (transaction **SM19** in the **Kernel Parameters** tab).
+However, we recommend that you set the parameters dynamically as kernel parameters in the Security Audit Log configuration (transaction **SM19** in the **Kernel Parameters** tab).
     After the kernel parameters are set, the system ignores the profile parameters in the profile of the application server, with the exception of